AdaptRetail/adapt-priceco-style/README.md

 ### Elements

+The elements are built on a super responsive way, so it can be used in both print productions and responsive web banners in [Adapt Retail](https://adaptretail.com).

 #### Price

 ##### HTML

 ![Priceco price tag](/assets/screenshots/price.png)

-Make sure there is no space between the price integer and the price decimal.
-Else there is getting a large space between them.
+> Make sure there is no space between the `price integer` and the `price decimal`.
+> Else there is getting a large space between them.

 ```html
 <div class="price">